One Method to Solve all Stock Problems on LeetCode

 Note

-A crucial reminder here is to always remember the definition of "state."
-The state k
+It is crucial to always remember the definition of "state."
+The definition of state k

-is not the "number of completed transactions," but the "maximum transaction limit."
-If you decide to make a transaction today with the maximum limit of k
+is not the "number of transactions already made," but the "upper limit of the maximum number of transactions."
+If you decide to make a transaction today and ensure the maximum transaction limit is k

-, the maximum limit yesterday must be k - 1
+by today, then the maximum transaction limit for yesterday must be k - 1

 .
-For example, if you are required to have at least $100 in your bank account today and know you can earn $10, you must ensure at least $90 was in your account yesterday.
+For instance, if you need at least 100 dollars in your bank account today and you are sure you can earn 10 dollars today, you must ensure that your bank account had at least 90 dollars left yesterday.

-This explanation should be clear: when you buy
+This explanation should be clear: if you buy

 to the profit.
-Today's maximum profit is the larger of these two choices.
+The maximum profit today is the larger of these two choices.

 should decrease by 1.